Cala Bona: Facilities

 In addition to the town's 14 hotels there are numerous bars and restaurants and a main shopping street.
 Along the Cala Bona seafront are three rocky beaches protected by artificial breakwaters.
-The town's sandy beach has a length of 550 metres and a width of 9 metres, and is located south of the harbour.
+The town's sandy beach has a length of 550 m and a width of 9 m, and is located south of the harbour.
 The main beach has been certified by AENOR to UNE 170001 standard for universal accessibility, making it suitable for people with disabilities.
 In 2006, both the beach and the harbour received a Blue Flag beach award for water quality from the Ministry of the Environment in Madrid.
 The expansion of the port has also allowed for the provision of tour boats for the enjoyment of holidaymakers staying in the East Majorca area.
 Hiking trails run from the town itself, and there are also opportunities for diving and fishing.

 On 16 July in Cala Bona there are celebrations and a sea procession in honour of the patron saint of sailors Nostra Senyora del Carme.

 Near Cala Bona further south are the towns of Sa Coma and Porto Cristo, as well as the Caves of Drach which are one of the island's most visited attractions.